+- 1. Select [Online] ⇒ [Open Logging File] (

+).

-- 1. Select [Online] ⇒ [Open Logging File] ( ). - 2.
-Select a data logging file (a file in data memory or in a memory card inserted in a module) to be displayed. - Page 111 Displaying a data logging file saved by the data logging function of a CPU module, analog module, or motion module - Fage 111 Displaying a data logging file saved by the servo system recorder function of a motion module
+- 2. Select a data logging file (a file in data memory or in a memory card inserted in a module) to be displayed.

+Page 112 Displaying a data logging file saved by the data logging function of a CPU module, analog module, or motion module